canonical/netbox/docs/plugins/development/rest-api.md

 urlpatterns = router.urls
 ```

-With these three components in place, we can request `/api/plugins/my-plugin/my-model/` to retrieve a list of all MyModel instances.
+This will make the plugin's view accessible at `/api/plugins/my-plugin/my-model/`.

 !!! warning
-    This example is provided as a minimal reference implementation only.
-It does not address authentication, performance, or myriad other concerns that plugin authors may need to address.
+    The examples provided here are intended to serve as a minimal reference implementation only.
+This documentation does not address authentication, performance, or myriad other concerns that plugin authors may need to address.